vikramvmahale/task-center-qa/docs/automation-testing-guidelines.md

 - **`ApiClient`**
   - Single responsibility: HTTP transport and authentication.
   - Typical usage pattern:
-    - Configure a base URL for the application API (for example, `https://test-agent-platform-model-api.example.com`).
+    - Configure a base URL for the application API (for example, `https://accp-tc.exprealty.com/`).
     - Use Bearer token auth via `Authorization: Bearer <token>` when appropriate.
     - Provide `get`, `post`, `put`, `delete` methods that return a shared `ApiResponse` type.
     - Log request/response metadata for debugging.
-    - Support both JSON responses and raw text responses (e.g., for streaming/chat endpoints).
+    - Support both JSON responses and raw text responses as needed by the API.

 - **`ApiManager`**
   - Constructs all endpoint classes (e.g. `CheckFileApi`).